-In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
-Topic 842 requires a lesse to recognize a lease asset representing its right to use the underlying asset for the lease term, and a lease liability for the present value of payments to be made to lessor, on its statement of financial position for all leases greater than 12 months.
-In November 2019, the FASB issued ASU 2019-10, Financial Instruments-Credit Losses, Derivatives and Hedging, and Leases, which deferred the effective date of Topic 842 for the School until fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 31, 2021 (that is, for fiscal year 2022).
-In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842), which deferred again for one additional year the effective date of Topic 842 until fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 31, 2021 (that is, for fiscal year 2023).
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires the recognition of a "right to use" asset and a lease liability, initially measured at the present value of the lease payments, on all of the Organization's lease obligations.
+This ASU is effective for fiscal years beginning after December 15, 2021 (that is for fiscal year 2023).
 Although the full impact of this new guidance on the School's financial statements has not yet been determined, the future adoption of this guidance will require the School to record assets and liabilities on its statement of financial position relating to facility and other leases currently being accounted for as operating leases, as applicable.
+Management does not expect this ASU to have a significant impact on the School financial statements.